ThinhDangQuoc/UIT-Go-Cloud-Native-Ride-Hailing-Platform/docs/ARCHITECTURE.md

 ---

-👉 *End of Document — maintained by Hồ Nhật Thành, SE360 - UIT-Go Project.*
+👉 *End of Document — maintained by SE360 Team, UIT-Go Project.*